-One of the very FIRST REASONS why people fail as “newbie” Lease Purchase or Owner Operator truck drivers lies in the very words “truck drivers.”
+One of the very FIRST REASONS why people fail as “newbie” Lease Purchase or Owner Operator truck drivers fail at Malone or any other carrier is in the very words “truck drivers.”

 When you consider becoming an Owner Operator and purchasing a semi-tractor with any trucking company there needs to be a changing of the minds; minds??
 Yes, minds.
 You need to put on the mind of a business owner, give some thought and study to what it means to actually own and run a successful business as an Owner Operator in the trucking business, that is IF you plan to be successful.
 However, most folk that fail with a legitimate fail to plan, let alone ever get around to thinking like a business owner.
 And, this is true of many different kinds of businesses.

 I better add this quickly before we go much further, There is absolutely nothing wrong with thinking like a truck driver, IF you are a company driver and everything is provided for you.
 You MUST think, work, and act like a good truck driver (in most cases!) to make it, right?
 But, we’re talking about changing the Game!